|

 niagarafrontier.com

-From: rmg3@access1.digex.net (Robert Grumbine) Newsgroups: sci.geo.meteorology Subject: Arctic ice pack was Re: Global Warming Debate: Date: 13 Jul 1997 17:28:29 -0400 Organization: Under ... above the noise level.
-But, it is indeed a scientifically supported statement to say that the Arctic ice pack has been shrinking over the last two decades.
-Besides, it's spring now, of course the ...
+(Robert Grumbine) Newsgroups: sci.geo.meteorology Subject: Arctic ice pack was Re: Global Warming Debate: Date: 13 Jul 1997 17: ... of the Arctic ice pack, there is peer-reviewed journal work already in print to support the argument that the Arctic ice pack has ...
+Arctic ice pack has been shrinking over the last two decades.
+Besides, it's spring now, of course the Arctic ice pack is melting. ...

 radix.net